bradleyboehmke/bradleyboehmke/tutorials/descriptives_categorical.md

 ## 4        9619      M              M   $30K - $50K      Portland                Candy          4    4.44
 ## 5        1900      F              S $130K - $150K Beverly Hills Carbonated Beverages          4   14.00
 ## 6        6696      F              M   $10K - $30K Beverly Hills          Side Dishes          3    4.37
 {% endhighlight %}

+In addition, the packages we will leverage include the following:

+{% highlight r %}
+library(ggplot2)        # for generating visualizations
+{% endhighlight %}

+&#9755; *See [Working with packages](http://bradleyboehmke.github.io/tutorials/basics/packages/) for more information on installing, loading, and getting help with packages.*

 <br>

-### Frequencies
+## Frequencies
-To produce contingency tables with which calculate counts for each combination of categorical variables we can use R's `table()` function:
+To produce [contingency tables](https://en.wikipedia.org/wiki/Contingency_table) with which calculate counts for each combination of categorical variables we can use R's `table()` function:

 {% highlight r %}